How To Grow Tobacco At Home

-Growing tobacco plants at home is much easier than you may believe.
-Once started, they grow like weeds!
-You can buy tobacco seeds at any time of the year.
-They will stay viable for many years when you store them in a fridge.
+Growing organically tobacco at home is much easier than you may think.
+You do not need a greenhouse.
+Tobacco plant seeds can be bought at any time of the year as they stay viable for many years when you store them in a fridge.
 Please click onto a picture above for more details.
 This site was updated on September 19, 2014.

-1. To germinate tobacco seeds do not cover them with soil.
+1. Do not cover the seeds with soil.
 They need daylight to germinate.
-Place containers with the seeds near a window.
+Place containers with the seeds indoors near a window, but avoid direct sunlight.

-2. Use a water spray bottle to keep the soil moist consistently.
+2. Use a water spray bottle to keep the soil wet consistently.
 If the seeds dry out, they will die!
 Once you notice some tiny green sprouts, cut back on the water and keep the soil from now on only moist.
 Do not use distilled water!

 3. A good temperature for the seed to germinate is about 75 - 80 degrees F.

-4. Germination can begin after four days, longer (up to 10 days) if under imperfect conditions.
+4. Germination can begin already after four days, longer (up to 10 days) under imperfect conditions.

 5. Tobacco seeds do not contain any nutrients for the seedling to grow.
 They depend strongly on good soil.
-A good soil to germinate the seeds is tomato planting soil.
+If bagged composted cow manure is not available, then use tomato planting soil.
 Do not use chemical fertilizers!

-6. Germinating and young plants need to be kept out of direct sunlight, until you have acclimatized them to the outdoors.
+6. Keep the young tobacco plants away from direct sunlight, until you have acclimatized them to the outdoors.